HeeebsInc/WeaponDetection/README.md

     1. If a weapon is detected as present, it should not notify police/law enforcement directly.
     2. Instead, if a weapon is detected it should be relayed to personnel working within the building/area
     3. This process can be beneficial as there can be multiple monitors spanning across different areas, so direct notification of a threat can be faster than waiting for the video to pop up
-- an intermediary review of a threat is crucial when notifying law enforcement.
+- An intermediary review of a threat is crucial when notifying law enforcement.
 If law enforcement was notified due to a presence of a weapon when there actually was not one, this could create exactly the problem we are intending to solve- Public Safety.
+    - For example, if a person was marked as having a weapon when they in face did not, they would be placed in harms way.
 - The goal behind this project is to promote public safety.
 As public areas are very large, it is hard to apply video surveillance to monitor every area at the same time.
 Using this system, a security team can better monitor every area at the same time, and be notified quicker if there is in fact a weapon present.